tobimori/paywallr/README.md

 > Madsack stores the complete article in text form (i.e. without media and formatting) in the source code of the page to enable indexing of paywalled articles in search engines like Google & Co.
 They also indicate that their article is available for free, presumably to achieve a higher ranking.
 The Web extension just reads this text and replaces the preview with it.

-### FUNKE Mediengruppe (e.g. Hamburger Abendblatt, Berliner Morgenpost, Thüringer Allgemeine, Westfalenpost)
+### FUNKE Mediengruppe & BZV Medienhaus (e.g. Hamburger Abendblatt, Berliner Morgenpost, Thüringer Allgemeine, Westfalenpost)

-> The CMS of the FUNKE Mediengruppe uses a solution by Piano, where the content gets removed afterwards.
+> The CMS of the FUNKE Mediengruppe/BZV Medienhaus uses a solution by Piano, where the content gets removed afterwards.
 This script is easily blocked and requires no further work.

-> ***Introduced in Version 2.0.*** Some articles of all FUNKE newspapers (except for Berliner Morgenpost as of 28/04/2020) will be "encrypted" with a Caesar chiffre.
+> ***Introduced in Version 2.0.*** Some articles of all FUNKE newspapers & BZV Medienhaus will be "encrypted" with a Caesar chiffre.
 This is easily decrypted with no further work required.

 ### VRM (e.g. Mittelhessen, Echo Online, Allgemeine Zeitung)